juanfont/headscale/docs/running-headscale-linux-manual.md

 # Running headscale on Linux

-## Note: Outdated and "advanced"
+!!! warning "Outdated and advanced"

-This documentation is considered the "legacy"/advanced/manual version of the documentation, you most likely do not want to use this documentation and rather look at the distro specific documentation (TODO LINK)[].
+    This documentation is considered the "legacy"/advanced/manual version of the documentation, you most likely do not want to use this documentation and rather look at the [distro specific documentation](./running-headscale-linux.md).

 ## Goal